kristalys47/instagram-unsaver/README.md

 5. Go to [Instagram](https://www.instagram.com/) and login if needed
 6. Head to **Your Profile** -> **Saved** -> Click **Unsave All**
 7. Let the script finish its work and hit **Done**

+## To do:
+- Unsave multiple, previously selected posts
+- Prevent the script from exceeding Instagrams Max Request Limit (200 Requests / 5 Minutes)